Top universities in Ireland 2021 | Top Universities

 University College Cork

-University College Cork (UCC) ranks fourth in Ireland and places 286th globally, rising an incredible 24 places in the index this year.
-It is significantly older than some of the other Irish universities featured in the rankings, founded in 1849.
-UCC now has a student population of over 21,000.
+University College Cork ranks fourth in Ireland and joint 292nd in the world.
+It is significantly older than some of the other Irish universities featured in the rankings thus far, having been founded in 1849.
+It now has a student population of over 20,000.

 3. National University of Ireland, Galway (NUIG)